Jason Rohrer’s Sleep Is Death Review

 Even if a creative wall is reached, specifically in creating new sprites, the burgeoning community has pioneered resource packs containing many new and innovative graphics that reinvigorate the original experience.
 This, coupled with the online storybooks a couple of websites are now showcasing, Sleep Is Death seems to have a rich independent culture behind it since the mid-April release.

 With a simple interface for both controller and player, although the controller has a few objects, rooms and character sprites to sift through, the game takes advantage of its sprite based aesthetic.
 With a charming lack of detail, the game further propositions the player to arrest their imaginations, while further invoking a sense of immersion and brightening the storytelling aspects by comparison.

-Overall Rating for Sleep Is Death
+Overall Rating for Sleep Is Death (5 out of 5)

 With no discernible plot points, mediocre or crude graphics, a small inbuilt library of default sprite options and a finicky IP address connection system, it could be assumed that Sleep Is Death is nothing more than a poorly budgeted art game with a smattering of depth and no real purpose.
 However, the player created onus on objectifying emotional engagement and profundity through experience, Sleep Is Death instigates a unique enactment of awe inspiring depth.